o355/Calcfix/README.md

 All programs are tested before their release to make sure everything works, as reliability is the most important thing with this program.

 In some cases, the all program can actually free up some space! (tested to free up around 6-7 KB on a TI-84 Plus CE with the early versions)

+That's why Calcfix was made.
+To fix that dumb problem of things getting broken, and your teacher erasing your beautiful "I LOVE MATH" drawing in Cabri Jr.